-The broad timetable of University level Progression and Awards Board dates may be found by clicking the link to the right.
+The broad timetable of University level Progression and Awards Board dates may be found here.
 Subject level Boards are usually held a few days prior to these University Boards.

 New External Examiners

 New External Examiners must shadow the outgoing External Examiner during the final year of their period of office.
 At a minimum, you should attend the College/School Examining Board(s) but will not have any other duties as an External Examiner that session.
 You will not receive a fee, but will be reimbursed any expenses incurred for your attendance at the Examination Board.